 A study of selected methods used in the identification, analysis, and structural studies of inorganic, organic, and simple biochemical substances.
 Methods for inclusion in the course will be selected from: NMR, IR, UV-VIS, gas chromatography, mass spectrometry, X-ray diffraction, electrophoresis, atomic absorption and emission, polarography, voltametry, and other methods of current interest.
-(Lecture: 3 hours.)
-Prior credit in Quantitative Chemical Analysis (CHEM 3523) is recommended but not required.
-(Spring, Odd) Pre-requisite: CHEM 3314
+(Lecture: 3 hours, Spring Odd) Pre-requisite: CHEM 1524